MichaelRavich/Car_Garage/README.md

 Each type of treatment requires a fixed time: one hour, two hours, three, four hours and even more.
 It is forbidden to perform more than one treatment on a specific car at the same time, even if the car needs several treatments: they are performed in one another one, and even then, only if provided that the resources necessary for their implementation are available.
-In the exercise there are 3 input files:
+In the exercise there are 3 input files:\n /n
 1.) resources.txt: The list of resources in the garage
 - Each row in the file has three fields, separated by a tab mark (‘\ t’ :)
 - Resource type: A number that identifies the resource as a single value